 If a partner fails to satisfy the demands of HUGO BOSS, the company draws up corrective action plans, aimed at rectifying the insufficiencies.

 Producing leather and textile products requires the use of chemicals in several steps along the supply chain.
 Together with its suppliers, HUGO BOSS works toward ensuring that these chemicals are used responsibly.
-HUGO BOSS obligates its suppliers and employees to comply with and implement the requirements outlined in the HUGO BOSS Chemical Management Policy.
+HUGO BOSS requires its suppliers and employees to comply with and implement the requirements outlined in the HUGO BOSS Chemical Management Policy.
 The aim is to ensure that product development and production happen in a way that’s aligned with the environment.
 This is not only to improve safety for customers and industrial workers, but also as a key factor in minimizing the supply chain’s environmental impacts.
 That’s why HUGO BOSS also works together with industry-wide initiatives like the ZDHC and continually optimizes the use of materials and its production processes in regards to the use of chemicals and wastewater management together with its suppliers.

 Different chemicals are used in the production of fabric and trimmings – whether for pesticides in cotton cultivation, in the production of synthetic fibers or in the finishing of fabrics.